 Before you hire a new employee, do your homework—and listen to your gut.
 If possible, have a second person to interview potential new hires to look for red flags you missed.
 If you like what you see in an interview, check references, and do a quick scan on Facebook.
 You may also consider a background check, especially if a new hire will be handling money in your restaurant.

 Installing a PA-DSS validated POS system is an important step toward safeguarding your customers’ credit card information.
 This also protects your restaurant business from payment fraud.
 The entire SpeedLine POS product line has been validated compliant with the PA-DSS 3.1 standard, safeguarding your restaurant from risk of breach at the point of sale.
 But your POS choice is only one factor in PCI compliance.
-Be sure you understand all the requirements and implications for your business.
+Read more about PCI compliance and data security in Restaurant PCI Basics.

 Posted on Wed, Aug 31, 2016 @ 06:08 AM.